-Nature enthusiasts can join the famous Jökulsárlón Glacier Lagoon boat tour, go whale watching from Húsavík town, ride an Icelandic horse through the rugged countryside, explore the darkest places of the Earth on a lava caving tour, or venture inside the glistening white halls of a glacier.
+Nature enthusiasts should consider adding unique adventures to your trip.
+You can join the famous Jökulsárlón Glacier Lagoon boat tour, go whale watching from Húsavík town, ride an Icelandic horse through the rugged countryside, explore a lava caving, or venture inside the glistening white halls of a glacier.
 Each addition will leave you with incredible lifelong experiences from the land of fire and ice.

-We’ll make sure to provide you with your personalised itinerary which you'll receive upon booking.
+We'll make sure to provide you with your personalized itinerary, which you'll receive upon booking.
 There you'll find many spots where you can be virtually alone, at incredible locations most visitors have never heard of.
-You'll also find in the itinerary information of your full comfort accommodation selections which will include an ensuite bathroom and breakfast.
+You'll also find in the itinerary information of your full comfort accommodation selections, which will include an ensuite bathroom and breakfast.

 So don't hesitate, grab the wheel and grasp this unique opportunity for the perfect stay in Iceland.
 Explore the top attractions of the Ring Road as well its many hidden gems at your own pace.

 Check availability by choosing a date and book your adventure to Iceland today.